 How common is pre-eclampsia?

-Between 0.6 and 2.7 percent of women have high blood pressure when they become pregnant, while between 4.2 and 7.9 percent develop it during pregnancy.
-Of those, some will develop pre-eclampsia.
-However, a mild case of high blood pressure that develops during pregnancy is not harmful and just means that you will have more frequent appointments with the healthcare team.
+A mild case of high blood pressure that develops during pregnancy is not harmful (especially if there is no extra protein in the urine) and just means that you will have more frequent appointments with the healthcare team.

 Back to top

 If your routine blood pressure and urine tests show that you have pre-eclampsia, you will probably be referred to a specialist team at your local hospital.
 The team may recommend more tests to check for problems with your kidney, liver or blood clotting.
 You’ll also be monitored by blood tests, and checking your blood pressure and urine.

 The team will also check that your baby is growing properly, and will look at the volume of amniotic fluid and the flow of fluids through the umbilical artery,

 If you have a mild case of pre-eclampsia, the team may advise you to rest and may give you medicine to lower your blood pressure.

 If you have severe pre-eclampsia you may need to have an emergency caesarean.